-1 (e) During the period of FMLA and/or OFLA leave, the Employer's and the Employee's insurance 2 contribution and retirement plan elections remain intact.
+1 (e) During the period of FMLA and/or OFLA leave, the Employer's and the Employee's insurance 2 contribution and retirement plan elections remainintact.
 3 4 (f) Leave reasons that qualify under the FMLA/OFLA programs include: 5 6 1.
 Parental leave upon the birth, adoption, or foster placement of a child 7 8 2.
 Leave to care for a bargaining unit member's own serious health condition.
 9 3.
-Leave to care for a family member, as defined under FMLA and OFLA, with a serious health 10 condition.
-11 12 4.
+Leave to care for a family member, as defined under FMLA and OFLA, with a serious health 10 11 condition.
+12 4.
 Pregnancy disability leave- Leave taken by an employee for an incapacity due to pregnancy or 13 childbirth, occurring before or after the birth of the child, or for prenatal care.
-14 15 5.
-Sick child leave (OFLA only)-leave to care for your child with an illness or injury that requires home care but is not serious.
+14 5.
+Sick child leave (OFLA only)-leave to care for your child with an illness or injury that requires 15 home care but is not serious.
 16 17 18 6.
 Military Caregiver Leave 19 20 7.
 Military Exigency Leave 21 22 8.
 Bereavement leave-Leave after the death of a family member 23 24 (g) HR will ensure, as reasonably possible, that accurate and complete information about the leaves 25 allotment under these laws will be up to date on the HR website.
 26 27 (h) Further, the bargaining unit member shall give written notice to Human Resources as soon as possible 28 and/or at least thirty (30) days prior to leave; exceptions are recognized as per statute.
-The notice shall 29 include the date the leave begins and expected ending date, and the current and future bargaining unit 30 member responsibilities affected.
+The notice shall include the date the leave begins and expected ending date, and the current and future bargaining unit 29 30 member responsibilities affected.
 Human Resources will notify the member's direct supervisor 31 regarding the leave.
 Human Resources will notify the bargaining unit member and supervisor within 32 five (5) business days after the request or designation is made.
-33 34 (i) From time to time, a faculty member who holds a tenure-track appointment may qualify to take advantage of the provisions of the FMLA and/or OFLA.
-Time granted for family or medical leave 35 36 shall not be considered continual service to the University for purpose of promotion and tenure.
-37 (j) A faculty member who wishes to extend the probationary period for promotion and tenure must 38 39 obtain written certification of eligibility for family or medical leave from the University benefits officer.
-40 condition, and who otherwise would not be eligible for FMLA or OFLA leave due to the limited mandatory consideration for indefinite tenure is given.
+33 34 (i) From time to time, a faculty member who holds a tenure-track appointment may qualify to take 35 advantage of the provisions of the FMLA and/or OFLA.
+Time granted for family or medical leave 36 shall not be considered continual service to the University for purpose of promotion and tenure.
+37 38 (j) A faculty member who wishes to extend the probationary period for promotion and tenure must 39 obtain written certification of eligibility for family or medical leave from the University benefits officer.
+40 41 (k) At the request of faculty member eligible for family or medical leave, the University will consider entering into a special agreement to extend the probationary period for up to one year before 42 43 mandatory consideration for indefinite tenure is given.

-(k) At the request of faculty member eligible for family or medical leave, the University will consider entering into a special agreement to extend the probationary period for up to one year before definition of "family member," will be entitled to take 12 weeks of protected leave under this contract.
+(I) Employees who wish to take leave to take care of a partner or sibling who has a serious health condition, and who otherwise would not be eligible for FMLA or OFLA leave due to the limited definition of "family member," will be entitled to take 12 weeks of protected leave under this contract.
 A person taking leave under this article will continue to have all benefits to the extent possible under PEBB and relevant OARs and all job protections, the same as which is provided under FMLA and OFLA leave.
 Members taking leave under this provision will have priority access to the DSLB once their accrued paid leave is exhausted.